Everything PR News

 The traditional educational path remains a bachelor's degree in public relations, communications, English, journalism, marketing, business, or adjacent fields.
 Major undergraduate programs include the S.I.
 Newhouse School at Syracuse University, the USC Annenberg School, the UNC Hussman School, the Boston University College of Communication, and the broader network of accredited PR undergraduate programs.

-Beyond the bachelor's degree, three credential and skill-development paths matter.
+Beyond the bachelor's degree, two credential paths matter most.

 PRSA Accreditation (APR).
 The Public Relations Society of America's Accredited in Public Relations credential operates as the professional certification for the discipline.
 APR requires several years of professional experience, a demonstrated portfolio of work, and passing an examination.
 The credential continues to operate as a meaningful professional differentiator across the industry.